Why Aren't You Knitting Socks?

 Lucia Slippers by Kristin Drysdale

 Erika has knitted socks in Rauma Vandre, a worsted weight sock yarn.
 They sure go fast in comparison!
-You can also hold fingering double for a DK weight (two different shades perhaps, for a neat marl!).
+You can also hold fingering double for a DK weight.
 Erika did that with Mondim, and they are very cozy boot/heavy winter socks.

 Erika's marled Rye Socks in Mondim